 Part 8.4 of the City of Ryde DCP 2014 includes specific provisions concerning title encumbrances.
-The proposed through-site links are designed to provide public access from Nancarrow Avenue to Rothesay Street and from Bowden Street to Rothesay Street and it is expected that Council will impose a condition of consent requiring the registration of a right of way created under Section 181A of the Conveyancing Act 1919 and registered on the title of the property at completion of the development.
+The proposed three through-site links are designed to provide public access from Constitution Road to Nancarrow Avenue and it is expected that Council will impose a condition of consent requiring the registration of a right of way created under Section 181A of the Conveyancing Act 1919 and registered on the title of the property at completion of the development.